 Mark the ends with a central point and four 10mm offsets.
-Number the offsets so that one end is a quarter of a rotation different to the other and reversed.
-Use an awl to mark all points clearly.
+Number the offsets so that one end is clockwise and a quarter of a rotation different to the other which is anti-clockwise.
+Mark all points clearly.

 Mount the wood between centres.
 Round it off.
 Mark it to allow 14mm for the ends that will fit the wig stand head or foot and 6mm for the bead.
 Mark the part between the beads into five equal portions.
 Then cut down at each end, sloping from the outer pencil marks on the body, enough to make a bead of about 35mm diameter.
 Leave the very ends generous to support the drives when they are off-centre.